 Let’s click on the latest version link.
 This is the main page you need to check.
 There will be detailed information about that specific version.

 Installing an Application with Wine

 Installing a supported application in Wine is generally as easy as double-clicking on the installation file.
-However, we are now going to see a step-by-step guide for installing 7-zip on Wine.
+However, you will now see a step-by-step guide for installing 7-zip on Wine.

 First of all, check for 7-zip rating on Wine Application Database.
-It has Platinum rating, so we are good to go.
+It has a Platinum rating, so we are good to go.
 Open Wine configuration ( winecfg ) and set the Windows Version to Windows 7 (Shown in the above screenshot).

 See that destination folder path?
-7-zip installation has recognized the virtual C: drive from wineprefix.
+The 7-zip installation has recognized the virtual C: drive from wineprefix.

 You can use the 7-zip just as you would use it on Windows – for extracting and creating archives and such.